APB97/PlotAndIntegrate/README.md

 There are also settings for fontsize, plot width and plot color.
 The last option available is calculating the integral for a given range at the bottom of the form's options section.

-Plot can be double-clicked which causes it to take whole form space and options section moves to the right.
+Plot can be double-clicked which causes it to take whole form space and makes options section move to the right.

 ![Plot made larger](images/plot-made-larger.png)